 ClickHouse Local Mode¶

-BenchBox supports ClickHouse in two deployment modes, plus a separate first-class cloud platform:
+BenchBox supports ClickHouse in two deployment targets, plus a separate first-class cloud platform:

-Local Mode: Uses chDB for in-process ClickHouse engine (default)
+Local Mode: Uses chDB for in-process ClickHouse execution

 Server Mode: Connects to an external ClickHouse server